This is a guest post by Shannon Byrne.

 In addition to an infographic, a health startup could produce a map with the most and least healthy cities, or where colds occur the most, for example.
 They could even co-brand this with a travel agency or CVB for increased reach.

 An HR or recruiting startup could use their data to map where job openings are by location, industry, field, and even experience level.
-Indeed.com created a super basic jobs map for example, and Moody’s Analytics created an interactive jobs map that’s updated monthly.
+For example, Moody’s Analytics created an interactive jobs map that’s updated monthly.

 My personal favorite data visualization is this map of independent coffee shops in Brooklyn.